dyadav143/WeatherApp/README.md

 https://resilient-horse-4c267a.netlify.app/

-A simple weather app built using HTML and CSS that provides real-time weather information for any location.
+A weather forecast webpage built using HTML and CSS that provides real-time weather information for any location.
 The app features a clean and responsive interface, ensuring a seamless user experience on both desktop and mobile devices.

 Features
 Real-time Weather Updates: Displays current temperature, weather conditions, and a brief forecast for any location.